bszonye/civ7-flag-corps/README.md

   installed, Flag Corps manages unit flags.

 ## localization
-the mod is language-independent during play. only the menu screens (Mods and Options) contain localized text.

 supported languages:

+- German (translated by Chr1Z93)
+- Italian (translated by leonardfactory)
 - Korean (translated by Hotsolidinfill)
 - Russian (translated by Webrok)
+- Simplified Chinese (translated by v480615)
+- Traditional Chinese (translated by v480615)

-thank you both for your help!
+thank you all for your help!